kennovation1/reanimate/README.md

 ## Key files
 * auxcontrol.py - Main application to operate Auxiliary Control panel
+* digit_in.py - Used by auxcontrol.py.
+Run by itself tests all switch inputs
+* analog_in.py - Used by auxcontrol.py.
+Run by itself tests all analog inputs (pots and switches using ADC)

 Old test files:
 * testaux.py, pacdrive.py - Drives lamps